DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 This time update the following

-- `DNSID="CLOUDFLARE-DNS-RECORD-ID-HERE"` Change `CLOUDFLARE-DNS-RECORD-ID-HERE` this to DNS record id you noted (within quotes).
+- `DNSID="CLOUDFLARE-DNS-RECORD-ID-HERE"` Change `CLOUDFLARE-DNS-RECORD-ID-HERE` to DNS record id you noted (within quotes).

 Then change the rest of the DNS settings variables to match your desired DNS record settings.
 In particular the 'NAME' variable.